rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 ## Create a ManagedClusterSet

-* In the Hub (where ACM is installed), create the ManagedClusterSet for the rosa-clusters:
+* In the Hub (where ACM is installed), create the ManagedClusterSet for the `rosa-clusters`:

 ```sh
 kubectl config use hub